-Individuals who have cancer and are being treated with chemotherapy or radiation are at an increased risk of developing shingles.
-Such treatments not only kill cancer cells, but they also kill healthy cells.
-This lowers resistance to bacterial or viral infections.
-These individuals should stay away from anyone who has chickenpox or shingles.
+People with cancer being treated with chemotherapy or radiation are at increased risk of developing shingles.
+These life-saving treatments kill cancer cells, but they also kill healthy cells and suppress the immune system, which lowers resistance to bacterial or viral infections.
+Anyone undergoing this type of treatment should stay away from people with chickenpox or shingles.

-Many diseases compromise the immune system.
-Individuals with HIV, AIDS, or cancer -- conditions that already weaken the immune system -- have a much greater risk of developing shingles.
-While the shingles virus can stay dormant for years, it is likely to take advantage of a time when the immune system is lowered for other reasons.
+As with aging, autoimmune disorders and other chronic conditions weaken the immune system.
+People with HIV, AIDS, or cancer have a much greater risk of developing shingles.
+Unfortunately, avoiding people with the active virus isn't always enough to prevent developing shingles if a person already has the dormant virus in them.
+Varicella-zoster is likely to take advantage of a time when the immune system is lowered.

-People with family members who've had shingles are at increased risk for developing this painful rash.
-One study shows only 10 percent of individuals without a family history of shingles develop the rash.
+People with family members who've had shingles are at increased risk for developing this painful infection.
+This 2016 review of multiple study concluded that family history is a significant risk factor for developing shingles.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.